mirandarendon/HousingPricesAnalytics/README.md

 ### Topic: Analyze previous year home prices in LA
 ##### By Katherine Le and Miranda Rendon

+In this project we analyzed the correlation between home prices, time on market, and unsold inventory over the years.
+We were able to make connections between major world events and how they affected the housing market.
+We specifically focused on the affects that these events had: 1992 LA Riots, 1995 Dot Com Bubble, 2007 Great Recession, and 2020 COVID-19 Pandemic.

 **Tools used:** Jupyter Notebook, pandas, Seaborn, and matplotlib